top of page

 Understanding Medicare Part B vs. Medicare Advantage

 When it comes to Medicare, the details can be confusing.
-Many patients ask us about the difference between Medicare Part B and a Medicare Advantage Plan.
+Many patients ask us about the difference between Medicare Part B or original/straight Medicare and a Medicare Advantage Plan.
 Here’s a straightforward guide to help you understand your coverage.

 What Is Medicare Part B?